Stacco Troncoso is an avid synthesizer of information and a radical polymath working towards elemental, people-led change on a burning planet.

 I am also a writer, artist, and musician.
 In addition to completing two books of poetry, several of my poems are included in the Occupy Wall Street Poetry Anthology.
 My music, featuring guitar, effect pedals and electronic processing, has been featured in several podcasts and radio programs.

 There’s a lot more to me, my areas of interest and my worldview.
-I consider myself: intersectional feminist, punk, animist environmentalist, relationship fluid, anarcho-taoist, psychonaut, occupier, discordian and psychiatric survivor.
+I consider myself: intersectional feminist, queer, punk, animist environmentalist, relationship fluid, anarcho-taoist, psychonaut, occupier, discordian and psychiatric survivor.
 These viewpoints and ways of identifying are essential for my own understanding of the Commons, and life.

 Do you need a short bio of me for an event?
 Click here